Blog

 • Research on the styles of historical periods

-What qualifications do you need to work in wigs, hair and make-up?
+What qualifications do you need to work in theatre make-up?

 Often, academic qualifications are not as important as creative and practical skills.
-It’s possible to become a Wigs, Hair and Make-Up Artist without a degree.
-You can often complete traineeships and freelance work within the industry to gain experience.
-Qualifications such as level 2/3 NVQ in hairdressing may be useful.
-Find training and experience opportunities in Wigs, Hair and Make-Up here.
+It’s possible to become a Make-Up Artist without a degree.
+You can complete traineeships and freelance work within the industry to gain experience.
+Qualifications such as an apprenticeship in make-up may be useful.
+Find training and experience opportunities in make-up to help you get into theatre here.

-What skills do I need to work in wigs, hair and make-up?
+What skills do I need to work in make-up?

 • An understanding of historical and cultural styles